 Over the last several years, the Commission has been at the forefront of promoting and raising awareness about the benefits of group prenatal care, and this project will continue to amplify that work.
-If approved, this item will be moved forward for full Commission consideration at the January 2024 regular meeting and subsequently, if approved by the full Commission, staff will work with Meza Studios to execute an agreement for this project.
+If approved staff will work with Meza Studios to execute an agreement for this project.
 If the Commission chooses not to move forward, it risks losing the momentum created by EMBRACE and will result in a missed opportunity to capture the impact of group prenatal care on the lives of mothers and their babies.